 Attack Surface

-Attack surface is the total set of ways an attacker can interact with and potentially exploit a system.
+Attack surface is the location of all the points where an attacker could try to enter, influence, misuse, or extract value from a system, application, network, device, process, or organization.
+It is the total set of ways an attacker can interact with and potentially exploit a system.
 It includes exposed services, reachable interfaces, user entry points, permissions, and dependencies that could be targeted to gain unauthorized access or cause harm.

 Examples